FristedSW/FristedSW/README.md

 # 👨‍💻 Jeppe Fristed

 🎓 *Software Teknologi Student — 4th Semester*
+📍Located in Aarhus, Denmark
-📍 Passionate about building, breaking, and understanding software from the ground up.
+Passionate about building, breaking, and understanding software from the ground up.

 ---

 ## 🚀 About Me

 Hey there!
 I'm **Jeppe Fristed**, a 4th semester student studying *Software Teknologi*.
+Im Passionate about building, breaking, and understanding software from the ground up.
 I love diving into code, building systems, and learning how things work under the hood — whether it's low-level C or slick frontend UIs.

 I believe in writing clean, efficient code, and I’m always up for a challenge, a new language, or a wild side project.